 - You didn’t receive notice of the summons and petition in a timely manner so that you could act properly

 Simply filing a motion to vacate does not guarantee that a court will agree.
 It must be proven to the court that the mistake or whatever caused the error was important enough to have affected the judgement itself.
+After all, there are many ways to fumble a divorce.

 Want Your Divorce Vacated?
 The Men’s Legal Center of San Diego Can Help

 It’s sometimes easy to forget that judges and courts make mistakes just as anyone else does.
 If you feel that you’ve been wronged by a court’s decision, you definitely need the expertise of a skilled attorney who knows divorce law.
+Learn more about the reasons for divorce from our blog.

 Get in touch with us here at The Men’s Legal Center.
 You can reach us at 619-234-3838 or by email.